Pet Wellness Services

 - Fecal check for the presence of intestinal parasites

 Good communication between you and our veterinary team is key to making the most of your pet’s wellness exam.
-It is important that a well documented history is taken, so our doctors can offer the right recommendations and make informed decisions, including which tests to perform to aid in a diagnosis.
+It is important that a well documented history is taken, so our doctor can offer the right recommendations and make informed decisions, including which tests to perform to aid in a diagnosis.
 No matter how insignificant a symptom or behavior might be have your doctor or technician take note – it could turn out to be something of significance.

 Puppy and Kitten Care

-Whether adopting a new pet or purchasing one from a pet store or breeder, Shaker Heights Animal Hospital is here to guide you through all the phases of your new family member’s life.
+Shaker Heights Animal Hospital is here to guide you through all the phases of your new family member’s life.
 Initial care of a puppy or kitten is very important, because they lack the ability to protect themselves from various diseases.

 The first step you should take with your new pet is to schedule a wellness exam.
 This gives you the opportunity to ask questions and allows us to make sure your new pet is off to a healthy start.
 Our veterinary wellness program for puppies and kittens includes:

 - Nutrition and diet counseling

 It is important to the entire medical team at Shaker Heights Animal Hospital that your new puppy or kitten starts out on the right paw toward a healthy and happy life.
 We offer complimentary puppy and kitten packs with information and coupons toward flea and tick prevention and the first dose of heartworm prevention for puppies.